Upward-Spiral-Science/the-fat-boys/LiteratureSearch.md

 In summary, it is not unheard of that neurons can release both glutamate and GABA, and in certain systems across different organisms there has been lots of published evidence of colocalizations.

+Many papers indicate that VGlut colocalizes with GABAR, but also with VGAT/GAD.

-**The core question is not why VGlut colocalizes with GABAR, but rather why VGlut does not colocalize with VGAT/GAD etc given that it colocalizes with GABAR **
+**The core question is not why VGlut colocalizes with GABAR, but rather why VGlut does not colocalize with VGAT/GAD etc given that it colocalizes with GABAR**

-**Fattorini et al 2015**
+**Fattorini et al 2015** (shows in cortex)

 -In adult neocortex, VGLUT1 (also known as SLC17A7), the main glutamate vesicular transporter, and VGAT (also known as SLC32A1), the γ‐aminobutyric acid (GABA) vesicular transporter, are co‐expressed in a subset of axon terminals forming both symmetric and asymmetric synapses, where they are sorted into the same vesicles.